What is Raynaud’s Disease?

-This February marks Raynaud’s Awareness month, a condition that is thought to affect up to 10 million people across the UK.
-Raynaud’s targets the small blood vessels in the extremities, such as the fingers, toes, ears and nose, causing over-sensitivity to changes in temperature.
+Raynaud’s is a condition that is thought to affect up to 10 million people across the UK.
+The disease targets the small blood vessels in the extremities – such as the fingers, toes, ears and nose, causing over-sensitivity to changes in temperature.

 Although the reason some people develop Raynaud’s whilst others don’t is unknown, it is clear that changes in temperature, stress and hormones as well as repetitive movements, such as typing or the use of a vibrating tool, can trigger an attack.

 Although a diagnosis of Raynaud’s should not bring your travel plans to a halt, it is understandable that some people might be wary of visiting certain destinations or feel unsure as to what preparations they might need to undertake in order to enjoy a worry-free trip.